Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 1. Create an Arduino library for the Azure SDK for Embedded C.

-    - If you are using a linux distribution NOT via WSL, run the following commands:
+    - If you are using a Linux distribution NOT via WSL, run the following commands:

         ```bash
         $ wget https://raw.githubusercontent.com/Azure/azure-sdk-for-c/master/sdk/samples/iot/aziot_esp8266/generate_arduino_zip_library.sh